 - A cooking workshop for children and youth with neurological problems and learning difficulties was launched in 2016, teaching them valuable skills for their future.

-- A daycare center, Centro de Atención Infantil, was opened in 2017.
-It currently serves 43 children every day: 24 of them are from the local community and 19 are children of Hermanos Mayores who grew up at NPH.
+- A daycare center, Centro de Atención Infantil, was opened in 2017 for children ages 1 to 7.
+Enrollment increased in 2018 and it currently serves 52 children: 34 of them are from the local community and 18 are children of Hermanos Mayores who grew up at NPH.